-Dr. Brian Farrell is currently the Chief Psychologist in charge of CoMHISS (Computerized Mental Health Intake Screening System) He had been employed as a psychologist in the Ontario provincial correctional system (i.e., Ministry of Community Safety and Correctional Services) for 19 years, before joining C.S.C. in 2009.
+Dr. Brian Farrell is currently the Chief Psychologist at Joyceville Institution.
+He had been employed as a psychologist in the Ontario provincial correctional system (i.e., Ministry of Community Safety and Correctional Services) for 19 years, before joining C.S.C. in 2009.
 He was also an Associate Instructor in the provincial correctional system and was involved in training staff regarding 'The Identification and Management of Suicidal Offenders' and 'Fetal Alcohol Spectrum Disorder'.

-Dr. Yolanda Fernandez has 17 years of mental health experience and has worked at minimum, medium and maximum security institutions.
+Dr. Yolanda Fernandez has over 18 years of mental health experience and has worked at minimum, medium and maximum security institutions.
 She has a particular interest in the assessment and treatment of sexual offenders and violence risk assessment as well as managing mentally disordered offenders in a correctional setting.

-Dr. Joshua Goldstein graduated with a doctoral degree in Clinical Psychology with a specialty in Forensic Psychology from American School of Professional Psychology, Washington, DC in 2011.
-His clinical work has focused on assessments and treatment/interventions with both clinical and forensic populations who presented with acute and chronic symptoms and behaviours representative of a broad spectrum of psychopathology.
-His interests include forensic assessment, suicide risk assessments, crisis intervention/management, ethical issues, and treating and managing a wide range of mental disorders in a correctional environment.
+Dr. Joshua Goldstein has worked in clinical, forensic, and correctional settings since 2006.
+He joined CSC in 2012, and became licensed to practice Clinical and Forensic/Correctional psychology in 2013, with competencies in assessment, evaluation, intervention, and consultation with adults.
+His clinical work has focused on assessment and treatment/intervention of clinical and offender populations with acute/chronic mental health symptoms and behaviours that represent the broad spectrum of psychopathology.
+His interests include forensic, cognitive and diagnostic assessment, suicide risk assessments, crisis intervention/management, ethical issues, and treating and managing a wide range of mental disorders in a correctional environment.

-Dr. Dave Hall has worked for the Correctional Services of Canada (CSC) for 20 years in two different medium security level prisons.
+Dr. Dave Hall has worked for the Correctional Services of Canada (CSC) for over 20 years in two different medium security level prisons.
 His interest and focus has revolved around mental health assessment and related symptom management, crisis intervention, criminogenic related counselling, and suicide risk assessment.